Types of Degrees Information Science Majors Are Getting

 Knowledge Areas for IS Majors

-This major prepares you for careers in which these knowledge areas are important:
+IS majors often go into careers in which the following knowledge areas are important:

 Skills for IS Majors